 Save seals.
 Our parents, grandparents and great-grandparents did it.
 And, maybe you do it yourself as well.
 At Douwe Egberts they call it reward points.
 And ‘value’ is what it’s all about.
 Added value.
 For the producer the loyalty of customers has value, for the consumer the reward has value.
 And, no matter how simple the idea is, it works.
 For more than a hundred years.
 And now there is blockchain technology.
+But what relationship does loyalty have with blockchain technology?

 The need for involvement and appreciation has grown exponentially in recent years.
 Many companies have developed their own loyalty programmes.
 They reward employees or customers for their desired behaviour.
 Not with money, but with gifts.
 And, the good news, with the advent of blockchain technology, we can now add even more value to this reward system.
 Flexibility, transparency and simple, unchangeable registration make the blockchain interesting for an interactive controlled way of rewarding.
 One that suits our present times.